fossasia/yaydoc/docs/installation/gce-kubernetes.md

 ## Deploy our pods, services and deployments

-- Update the `kubernetes/yamls/yaydoc/configmap.yml` file with relevant values for the defined environment varaibles.
+- Update the `kubernetes/yamls/yaydoc/configmap.yml` file with relevant values for the defined environment variables.
 - From the project directory, use the provided deploy script to deploy our application from the defined configuration files that are in the `kubernetes` directory.

     ```